Top

 Control is understood to change when an undertaking obtains the ability to make commercially strategic decisions over another that was previously independent –i.e., internal reorganizations do not require antitrust approval.
 It does not matter how such control is acquired, whether by de facto or de jure means, directly or indirectly.

-Even where parties do not have a direct business presence in Ecuador, merger control regulation may be mandatory, considering the effects-based approach instated by the LORCPM.
+Even where parties do not have a direct business presence in Ecuador, merger control regulation may be mandatory, considering that indirect effects on the Ecuadorian market are captured by the LORCPM.

 The following transactions are caught by national rules on merger control:

-- The direct or indirect acquisition of shares, equity, or debt certificates when it grants control or decisive influence over the target.
+• The direct or indirect acquisition of shares, equity, or debt certificates grants control or decisive influence over the target.

 The acquisition of minority, non-controlling stakes in any company with operations in Ecuador is not subject to the merger control rules and does not require authorization from the SCE, except for cases where a minority and non-controlling stake allows the acquirer to block any strategic commercial decisions, thus granting negative control.